-An “old is new again” approach to sending your resume is to snail mail it flat, in a 9 x 12 inch envelope, with cover letter paper-clipped on top.
+An “old is new again” approach to sending your resume is to snail-mail it flat, in a 9 x 12 inch envelope, with the cover letter paper-clipped on top.

 It all comes back to step one in launching any successful executive job search campaign – narrowing your search and knowing your target audience, then researching your list of target companies to determine their needs and how you can solve their problems.